MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalsentrepresentingemailaddress-canonical-property.md

 These properties are examples of the address properties for the original represented sender of a message.
 It is used in a conversation thread.

-A client application sending a message on behalf of another client should set these properties to the value of the **PR_SENT_REPRESENTING_EMAIL_ADDRESS** ( [PidTagSentRepresentingEmailAddress](pidtagsentrepresentingemailaddress-canonical-property.md)) property at the first submission of the message.
+A client application sending a message on behalf of another client should set these properties to the value of the **PR_SENT_REPRESENTING_EMAIL_ADDRESS** ([PidTagSentRepresentingEmailAddress](pidtagsentrepresentingemailaddress-canonical-property.md)) property at the first submission of the message.
 Once set, it should never be changed.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)